taranglute/Selectoption/README.md

     Currently plugin supports three sources i.e single value, array, Json object.

 ## Parameters
-    1. datasource  : singlevalue,array,json.
+    - datasource  : singlevalue, array, json.
-    2. data        : data to be selected.
+    - data        : Data that need to be selected.
-    3. comparewith : Label of json object used to compare with value.
+    - comparewith : Attrbiute of json object that will be used to compare with element value.

 ## Example 1
 ```javascript